Koverse/documentation/docs/source/usageguide.rst

 This statement will count how many days each trader left work after 6:30 pm.

 Click the 'Save' button.
+If the transform was configured to run automatically, it will then be started.

 You will now be taken to the detail view for the output data set, 'Bank After Hours Working', on the settings tab.
 We'll walk through running this transform in the next section.